 - 2.1 Services Provided for the Monthly Fee.
-We will provide you, in consideration for the Monthly Fee referred to above, the following services and amenities at the Village: - Under the Flexible Meal Program, each Resident living in Cottages and Apartments (excluding studio apartments) will receive a Dining Allocation as part of the Monthly Fee and second person Monthly Fee.
-The meal program will provide you sufficient credits to dine daily, and may be expended by you, or with your permission, your guests.
-For more information, please refer to the Flexible Meal Program Policy; - Studio apartment residents receive three (3) meals per day; - Limited tray service to be provided when approved by authorized staff; - Consultation and preparation of routine special diets; - Utilities, which include heating, air conditioning, electricity, water, sewer and trash removal; - Cable television package; - Building janitor and maintenance; - Grounds keeping; - Weekly housekeeping services; - Availability of laundry facilities so that you can wash and dry personal laundry;
+We will provide you, in consideration for the Monthly Fee referred to above, the following services and amenities at the Community: - Dining allowance equal to two (2) meals per day for residents of A and B wings; three (3) meals per day for residents of the C wing; and twenty-five (25) meals per month for residents of the D wing, East wing, West wing, and cottages; - Limited meal delivery to be provided when approved by authorized staff; - Consultation and preparation of routine special diets; - Utilities, which include heating, air conditioning, electricity, water, sewer and trash removal; - Standard television cable system; - Building janitor and maintenance; - Grounds keeping;

-- Planned activities (social, cultural, recreational, educational, and spiritual) for those who wish to participate; - Services of a chaplain; - Parking for you and your guests; - Carpeting (except in kitchen and bath), unless some other floor surface has been installed; - Kitchen facilities, except some studio apartments only contain a refrigerator and a microwave; - Local transportation as scheduled by us and as posted; - Limited additional storage space; - Personal emergency transmitter system; - Smoke detectors; - Security 24 hours a day; and - Six (6) days each year of assisted living or nursing care in the Village Health Center as outlined in Paragraph 4.4. - 2.2 Supplemental Services Provided for Extra Charge.
+- Weekly housekeeping services; - Laundry facilities for residents in the A, B and C wings; washers and dryers provided in the D wing, East wing, West wing and cottages; - Planned activities (social, cultural, recreational, educational, and spiritual) for those who wish to participate; - Services of a chaplain; - Services of a life enrichment director: - Parking for residents and guests; - Carpeting (except in kitchen and bath), unless some other floor surface has been installed; - Kitchen facilities: - Scheduled local transportation as published by us, including transportation to local medical facilities (non-emergency); - Limited additional storage space for A, B, C, D, East and West wing apartments; - Emergency call system, with 24-hour check-in; - Smoke detectors; - Security 24 hours a day; and - Six (6) days each year of assisted living, memory care or nursing care in the Community Health Center as outlined in Paragraph 4.4. - 2.2 Supplemental Services Provided for Extra Charge.
 Supplemental services, when available, will be provided at Extra Charge and are described below.
-A list of Extra Charges for these supplemental services can be obtained from administration. - Meals, guest meals, and other food charges in excess of your Dining Allocations, as outlined in Section 2.1.
-Extended tray service as approved by authorized staff; - Preparation of special diets (beyond those which are routine and based upon our ability to prepare/offer such diet), as prescribed by your attending physician; - Additional housekeeping services; - Guest accommodations, if available; - Private catered functions; - Personal transportation and transportation for special events and group trips; - Expanded cable television package; - Services of the Clinic a copy of the charges for Clinic services can be obtained from the Clinic; - Home care services through the Croasdaile Village Home Care Program; - Assisted living services or nursing care services through the Village Health Center as outlined in Section 4; and - Certain ancillary services and supplies (such as therapies, pharmacy, laboratory, therapeutic activities, rehabilitative treatments, medical equipment, medical supplies, medical treatment, physician services, and other miscellaneous medical services and supplies) as outlined in Paragraph 4.10.
+A list of Extra Charges for these supplemental services can be obtained from administration. - Extra meals, depending upon a resident's dining allowance; - Beer and wine; - Extended meal delivery as approved by authorized staff; - Preparation of special diets (beyond those which are routine), as prescribed by your attending physician; - Additional housekeeping services; - Guest accommodations, if available; - Guest meals; - Personal transportation and transportation for special events and group trips; - Community Health Center services as outlined in Section 4 (including assisted living, memory care, nursing care, and the services of the Clinic); - Wireless Internet; and - Certain ancillary services and supplies (such as therapies, pharmacy, laboratory, therapeutic activities, rehabilitative treatments, medical equipment, medical supplies, medical treatment, etc.) as outlined in Paragraph 4.10.